 With 12,000 employees, over fifty offices throughout the Americas, and over $900 million in ad spend this year alone, Merkle is a staple in paid search.
 Named the #2 by LinkedIn’s Top Companies in Marketing & Advertising to grow a career in the industry, Merkle’s expertise in PPC is palpable through their resources and proven through their powerful case studies.

 What does a PPC expert do?

-No matter which expert you choose, your PPC specialist should have the expertise to guide you through PPC strategies and benchmarks.
+No matter who you choose, your PPC expert should have the knowledge to guide you through PPC strategies and benchmarks.

 A PPC specialist has the expertise to guide you through PPC strategies and benchmarks.
 They’ll actively help you set goals and budgets.
 They can also do the heavy lifting: researching keywords, building campaigns, and measuring progress against KPI benchmarks.